roma219/vue-jsonschema-form/docs/guide/README.md

 </div>

 ## Custom Components
 You can use custom input components with Vue JSON Schema Form.
+Component is selected for rendering a piece of schema by checking the `matcher` parameter.
 ### Requirements
 - These components should be globally registered in Vue
 - They should have a `prop` to "receive" value